 Connecting to Microsoft Active Directory

-- Installing the Microsoft Active Directory Connector
+- Downloading the Microsoft Active Directory JDBC Driver

-- Connecting to the Microsoft Active Directory
+- Connecting to Microsoft Active Directory

-- Microsoft Active Directory Tables
+- Adding Microsoft Active Directory Tables to your ElastiCube

-To install the Microsoft Active Directory connector:
+Creating the Microsoft Active Directory Connection String

 Sisense uses connection strings to connect to Microsoft Active Directory and import data into Sisense.